signalfx/integrations/collectd-hadoop/README.md

 ### LICENSE

-> Include licensing information for this integration metadata, not the integration itself, in this section.

-This integration is released under the Apache 2.0 license.
+> This integration is released under the Apache 2.0 license.
 See [LICENSE](https://github.com/signalfx/collectd-example/blob/master/LICENSE) for more details.